 SBS continues to increase the participation of M/WBE firms in City contracting by expanding its base of certified businesses.
 During the certification process, a company's ownership and management structure is thoroughly reviewed to ensure the applicant performs the key functions of the business.
-The NYC Online Certification Portal (https://sbsconnect.nyc.gov/) allows M/WBE firms to certify and recertify online, check the status of applications and update their business profiles to better promote themselves to buyers.
-In the first quarter of FY 2023, SBS conducted 12 certification workshops and application review sessions for 193 businesses.
+The NYC Online Certification Portal (https://sbsconnect.nyc.gov/) allows M/WBE firms to certify and recertify online, check the status of applications, and update their business profiles to better promote themselves to buyers.
+In the first two quarters of FY 2023, SBS conducted 26 certification workshops attended by 395 businesses.